t-chab/dockerfiles/tvheadend/README.md

 # tvheadend Dockerfile

-Dockerfile to build latest tvheadend version from git.
+Dockerfile to build latest stable tvheadend version from git.
 Just clone this repo, then :

 ```sh